Skip to main content

 Why Choose Matz Injury Law?

-• Most law firms charge the legal maximum, 33 1/3% of your settlement.
+• Most law firms charge the legal maximum 33 1/3% of your settlement.
 At Matz, we only charge 22%.
-Keep more money with Matz.
+You keep more money with Matz.

 • We travel all across Michigan to help our clients.
 We have driven hundreds of miles to provide compassionate, dedicated representation for those who need it.